Goals

 BRIC NS has identified a number of research priorities.
 These will help to guide the network’s mobilization and facilitation efforts.

-- Integration of care for those with or at risk of complex needs: health and social needs
+- Integration of care health and social needs

-- Optimizing community primary healthcare and integrated care to better meet the needs of those with multi-complexity
+- Optimizing community primary healthcare and integrated care to better meet the needs of patients

 - Service redesign